Блог

 Schedule the meet when both report at least 70% energy: morning people 9:30–11:30, afternoons 15:00–17:00, evenings 18:30–21:00; limit initial encounters to 60–90 minutes to prevent cognitive and physical fatigue and preserve conversational momentum.

-Favor a setting like a quiet café or a short walk when choosing activities: if either felt down earlier, pick a calm spot and order something simple; if both are high-energy, pick a casual active plan (mini hike, bowling, museum) so body motion supports flow.
-For people considering intimacy, check honest signals first – matching desire and physical readiness matters more than chemistry on paper – and avoid situations that make either person feel pressured.
+When choosing activities, favour a setting like a quiet café or a short walk: if either of you were feeling down earlier, pick a calm spot and order something simple; if you're both high-energy, pick a casual active plan (mini hike, bowling, museum) so body motion supports flow.
+For people considering intimacy, check for genuine signals first – matching desire and physical readiness matters more than chemistry on paper – and avoid situations that make either person feel pressured.

-Places to avoid on date two and why (crowds, long lines, loud TVs)
+Places to avoid on date two and why (crowds, long queues, loud TVs)

 Pick a quiet table at a small bistro or a low-traffic wine bar: conversation should flow without shouting and you can read body language clearly.